What is an Incentive Program?

 How to Develop an Incentive Program

-Identify what goal/objective needs to be accomplished, for example: improved attendance, increased sales of a particular product, etc. The objectives must be simple, specific, and obtainable.
-Begin with a clear, briefly stated objective and communicate it to all participants.
+Identify what goal/objective needs to be accomplished, for example: improved attendance, increased sales, reduced cycle times, etc. The objectives must be simple, specific, and obtainable.
+Begin with not more than 3 clear, briefly stated objectives and communicate them to all participants.

 #2 Identify the Audience

 The entire employee or consumer audience is probably not your target.
 Identify which individuals or teams can achieve your goals and objectives; those are your program participants.